uchicago-cs/student-resource-guide/tutorials/linux-intro.rst

     If you are connected to a CS machine, either because you're physically sitting at a CSIL machine or have logged in remotely via SSH or the Remote Desktop, that machine is connected to a *network file system*.

-This means that there is effectively one very large hard drive shared by all the CS machines, and that you will have access to those files regardless of what machine you use.
+    This means that there is effectively
+    one very large hard drive shared by all the CS machines.
+As a result you will have access to those files regardless of what machine you use.

-    For example, if you create some files while logged into a CSIL machine, and then sit at a different CSIL machine the next day (or SSH into the CS Linux servers), you will see the exact same files there.
+    For example, if you create some files while logged into a CSIL machine, and then sit at a different CSIL machine the next day (or SSH into the CS Linux servers), you will have acess to the exact same files there.

 Show Files